Do’s and don’ts of infographics

 DON’T forget about typography completely

 Still, note that typography has its place and uses.
 Most of the time, you’ll focus all your creative energy on creating interesting titles and headings, since they are the perfect opportunity to use eye-appealing and –catching font.
-Interesting headings can visually break the infographic into segments and make the data easy-to-comprehend.
+Interesting headings can visually break the infographic into segments and make the data easy to comprehend.

 DON’T use just any color

 The perfect choice of the color palette can make all the difference in the world of infographics since it allows you to organize the content and reinforce the topic.
-Bad color choice can be a real eye-sore, covey the wrong message, and ultimately harm the brand’s image.
+Bad color choice can be a real eye-sore, convey the wrong message, and ultimately harm the brand’s image.

 The color you are using should match the theme of the website the infographic is intended for and should be neutral enough to suit the tastes of the diverse groups of visitors.
 There are several basic rules: